KennethVrb/singlecell-ai-insights/hackaton/HACKATHON_SUBMISSION.md

 **LangGraph state management:** Took me a while to understand how state flows between nodes.
 Early nodes would add data, but later nodes couldn't access it.
 Fixed by using explicit state updates instead of relying on automatic merging.

-**Selecting relevant artifacts:** MultiQC reports contain a number of tables and plots.
+**Selecting relevant artifacts:** MultiQC reports contain 9 plots and 7 tables.
 The agent needs to pick the right ones based on the question.
-Built logic to match metric keys from the question to artifact filenames and metadata, with fallbacks to general stats when no specific match is found.
+Initially tried keyword matching, but switched to LLM-based selection where the model intelligently chooses which artifacts to show.
+This provides much smarter curation but required careful retry logic to handle AWS Bedrock rate limits (2 LLM calls per question instead of 1).

 **Learning AWS CDK:** I've set up AWS infrastructure before using CloudFormation templates, but this was my first time using CDK.
 The Python-based approach is more flexible, but came with a learning curve—reading docs to understand this IaC language.